Opinion | Mariane Pearl: My husband’s killer could go free in Pakistan. Despite the injustice, I still have hope.

 On Jan.
 23, 2002, we had just arrived in Karachi, an intricate puzzle of a city.
-In the recent years, it had metastasized into a hub of blind hatred and violent militancy.
+In recent years, it had metastasized into a hub of blind hatred and violent militancy.
 Danny was in search of a radical Muslim cleric who had led a man to try to blow up a flight from Paris to Miami.
 In these last few days, Danny’s schedule had been hectic.
 He was exhausted and increasingly worried about what he was finding, but he dressed with his usual understated elegance and headed out.
 It was to be his last interview before we were to fly to Dubai for a break.
 Three hours later, I just knew by intuition that Danny had been kidnapped.
-Soon after, the name came up: A man named Ahmed Omar Saeed Sheikh kidnapped him with the intention of murdering him.
+Soon after, the name came up: A man named Ahmed Omar Saeed Sheikh abducted him with the intention of murdering him.
 I never saw Danny again.

 Last week, the Supreme Court of Pakistan ruled that Saeed and the accomplices responsible for this crime should be released from prison and absolved of any wrongdoing.
 The High Court of Sindh, where Saeed was held, argued that the men should only have been charged with kidnapping, which carries a prison sentence of seven years, not murder.